-simple spring pea risotto with butter and parmesan cheese
+a flavorful spring pea risotto with lots of garlic, basil, lemon, and parmesan

 - 2 tbsp olive oil